bshantam97/SLIC-Simple-Linear-Iterative-Clustering-/README.md

 ### Course: CMSC 828I: Advanced Visual Learning and Recognition

 ### Description of the Project
-In this project the Simple Linear Iterative Clustering alogorithm has been implemented from sratch.
+In this project the Simple Linear Iterative Clustering algorithm has been implemented from sratch.
 In addition Kmeans ,  KMeans on 5D RGBXY space and KMeans with weighted distances has been implemented from scratch to compare the pixelwise and superpixel outputs of SLIC and Classical Unsupervised Clustering approaches.

 ### Libraries Used